Debt ceiling talks teeter on the brink, as lawmakers leave town for weekend without a deal

 While Biden has ruled out, for now, invoking the 14th Amendment to raise the debt limit on his own, Democrats in the House announced they have all signed on to a legislative “discharge” process that would force a debt ceiling vote.
 But they need five Republicans to break with their party and tip the majority to set the plan forward.

-McCarthy has quipped that the Democrats “get a debt ceiling increase” — typically something both parties take responsibility for doing.

-The negotiators are now also debating the duration of a 1% cap on annual spending growth going forward, with Republicans dropping their demand for a 10-year cap to six years.
-The White House initially offered only one year, for 2025.

-Republicans want to beef up work requirements for government aid to recipients of food stamps, cash assistance and the Medicaid health care program that the Biden administration says would impact millions of people who depend on assistance.
+Other issues remain unresolved.
+Republicans also want to beef up work requirements for government aid to recipients of food stamps, cash assistance and the Medicaid health care program that Democrats say are a nonstarter.

 The White House has countered by proposing to keep defense and nondefense spending flat next year, which would save $90 billion in the 2024 budget year and $1 trillion over 10 years.

-Associated Press writers Chris Megerian, Seung Min Kim and Mary Clare Jalonick contributed to this report.
+Associated Press writers Chris Megerian, Josh Boak, Zeke Miller and Mary Clare Jalonick contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.